 It also allows you to use leverage.
 You only have to pay for the cost of the option, not the entire asset.
 If you buy a call option, and the price rises, you make all that profit without much investment.
 Your risk is much smaller if you buy a call option.
 You won't lose more than the premium, even if the asset's price falls to zero.

 You can also earn an income on assets you own.
 If you sell a call option against stock you already own, you earn income from the premiums.
-The biggest risk is if the stock price rises, you lose the potential for upside profit.
-This is called a covered call strategy.
+The biggest risk is that if the stock price rises, you lose the potential for upside profit.
+This is called a "covered call strategy."

 One big risk is that you are competing against hedge funds and other very sophisticated traders.
 They spend all day, every day, analyzing option strategies.
 They've hired highly educated quantitative geeks who use calculus to determine the accurate price of an option.
 They also have sophisticated computer models that map out all potential scenarios.
 These are your competitors.
 They are on the other side of every option trade you make.